The goal of this module is to support the integration of reinforcement

 specify how much observation and reward data is stored in the

-and use it arbitrarily.
+AgentApplication and use it arbitrarily.

 Besides storing the received data, it is necessary to inform the

-when an observation or a reward is received.
+AgentApplication when an observation or a reward is received.
 The user

-can then specify the behavior of the AgentApplication
+can then specify the behavior of the AgentApplication in response to such

 a message.
-For example, the AgentApplication
+For example, the AgentApplication could wait for 10

 observations before inferring the next action.
 This is done by

-registering the abstract methods AgentApplication::OnRecvObs
+registering the abstract methods AgentApplication::OnRecvObs and

-at the according ChannelInterface
+AgentApplication::OnRecvReward at the according ChannelInterfaces.

 This framework is intended to make communications between RL components